 In addition to providing ICs with detailed information and guidance for marketing our programs in their home countries, we also provide content for orientations to teach participants about life in the U.S. and prepare them for adapting to a new culture and country.
 Each in-bound international participant is interviewed by either InterExchange staff or an IC to evaluate the candidate’s ability to be successful on the program.
 Every IC is an important part of the process for making sure that all participants are equipped for the benefits as well as the challenges of joining one of our cultural exchange programs.

-The InterExchange Camp USA program allows selected university students, teachers, bona fide youth workers and individuals with specialized skills to gain a greater understanding of the United States via an eight- to 15-week program at an American summer camp.
-The program allows participants to serve as as a counselor or support staff, get paid a stipend, develop lifelong friendships, experience the culture of the United States while sharing their own, and improve their English language abilities.
+The InterExchange Camp USA program allows selected university students, teachers, bona fide youth workers and individuals with specialized skills to gain a greater understanding of the United States via an 8-15 week program at an American summer camp.
+The program allows participants to serve as a counselor, get paid a stipend, develop lifelong friendships, experience the culture of the United States while sharing their own, and improve their English language abilities.
 It also provides them with the opportunity to work alongside American peers and travel to other parts of the country after completing their camp placements.
-After their assignment in the United States, participants return to their home countries with greater maturity, cultural intelligence, and improved English language skills as well as enhanced knowledge and appreciation of the U.S.
+After their assignment in the United States, participants return to their home countries with greater maturity, cultural intelligence and improved English language skills as well as enhanced knowledge and appreciation of the U.S.